outcoldman/outcoldman.com/_posts/en/2017/2017-07-24-macbook-returned.markdown

 explain, maybe I could get use to it with a time.
 But MacBook Pro 13 feels better.
 - If you owned MacBook Air and MacBook Pro, you probably know the feeling that Air is not the same quality as MacBook Pro.
 The same about MacBook and MacBook Pro.
-Trackpad is not the same.
+TrackPad is not the same.
 Keyboard is not the same.
 Screen.

 Where MacBook shines: